 Om Khangaonkar

-I'm a fourth-year undergrad (and soon-to-be PhD student) at UC Davis, advised by Hamed Pirsiavash.
-My research studies computer vision and machine learning.
+I'm a PhD student at UC Davis, advised by Hamed Pirsiavash.
+My research is supported in part by the GGCS Excellence Fellowship.

 We are hiring motivated students at UC Davis to work with us on challenging problems in computer vision and machine learning.
 Please fill out this form if interested.